Skip to main content

 Our service has advanced quality controls to ensure the pages are rendered with all their components.

-👉 We may need to discuss with your Akamai support team if your configuration needs additional adjustments we cannot set by ourselves.
+👉 We may need to discuss with your Akamai support team if your configuration requires additional adjustments that we cannot make ourselves.

 1 - Check the user agent of each incoming query

-If the user agent contains the following strings, go to Step 2.
+If the user agent contains the following strings, call the SpeedWorkers Beam API service.
 Otherwise, call the origin server.

 • googlebot/